OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 title: Web native development with StackBlitz
 ---

-<div class="message"><p>The web has evolved into powerful and ubiquitous app deployment platform.
+<div class="message"><p>The web has evolved into the most powerful and ubiquitous app deployment platform.
 We're used to rich in-browser apps that connect to external services and support collaborative real-time experiences.
 Developer tooling is no different, with on-line development environments (IDEs) and management consoles for front and back ends.</p>

 <p>But the servers are still distinct entities and not part of the apps themselves.
 That all changed when <a href="https://stackblitz.com/">StackBlitz</a> recently introduced <strong>WebContainers</strong> to the developer community.The rules just changed.</p></div>